EnterStudios/Stradivarius/README.md

 ------------------------------------------------------------------------

-###LICENSE
+###LICENSE AND CONTACT INFO

 Copyright (c) 2013 by Sean Bradley.
 All rights reserved.

-If you're interested in using a fork of Stradivarius for commercial purposes, please contact the maintainer at:
+If you're a developer interested in checking out the site, or interested in using a fork of Stradivarius for commercial purposes, please contact the maintainer at:

 sean@concerttalent.com